SanichMyshkin/SanichMyshkin/README.md

 ### About me
-Hello i'm Alexandr a Python developer from Russia
+Hello i'm Alexandr a DevOps engineer from Russia

 Currently studying at [Moscow State University of civil engineering](https://mgsu.ru/)